 Specified weight is unchanged at 440 grams, my sample of the 37-622 Supreme comes in at a slightly lower 431 grams.
-The maximum measured width on a 17C rim at an air pressure of 60 psi is 35 mm.
+The maximum measured width on a 17C rim, at an air pressure of 60 psi, is 35 mm.
 The measured height is 34 mm.
-Just like all other Marathon tires, The Supreme is a bit small for a 37-622 tire.
+Just like all other Marathon tires, the Supreme is a bit small for a 37-622 tire.

 Measured tread depth is 1.6 mm, which is still decent for a fast tire and comparable to the Marathon Racer (1.5 mm).
 The maximum thickness of the tire at the center of the tread is 5.0 mm.
-A thickness of 5 mm is very good for a tire like the Marathon Supreme, most other similar tires come in closer to 4.5 mm.
+A thickness of 5 mm is excellent for a tire like the Marathon Supreme; most other similar tires come in closer to 4.5 mm.
 This means there is a decent amount of rubber to wear down.
 On the contrary, the sidewalls are very thin with a measured thickness of just 0.7 mm.

 Rolling Resistance Test Results